Y-Shcheholskyy/graalpy.github.io/docs/reference/Standalone_Applications.md

 ---
 layout: page
-title: Python Standalone Applications
+title: Standalone Python Applications
-permalink: /standalone-binaries/
+permalink: /reference/standalone-applications/
 ---
-# Standalone Applications with Python

 With GraalPy, you can distribute Python applications or libraries as standalone binaries or JAR files without any external dependencies.
 The [Truffle framework](https://github.com/oracle/graal/tree/master/truffle) on which GraalPy is built, and the [Sulong LLVM runtime](https://github.com/oracle/graal/tree/master/sulong) that GraalPy leverages for managed execution of Python's native extensions enables users to completely virtualize all filesystem accesses of Python programs, including those to the standard library and installed packages.